Mech-del/my-github-site/README.md

 Collaborator:
 -Dylan, "What is one rule or constraint you think is most important when using AI tools for coding?"
 -Daniel, You have to be specific in what you are asking or else you will get a general answer.
+- vincent, hi so you gotta make sure the code actually works